Travel Insurance with Pre-Existing Medical Condition

 We will stay with Travel Insured International, but this time, we will look at their more expensive Worldwide Trip Protector Policy.

-Again, the details of how the policy works, in terms of coverage for a medical condition is simple to understand.
+Again, the details of how the policy works, in terms of cover for a medical condition, is simple to understand.

 Note the price difference and other benefit changes as well.
-Travel Medical Insurance Policies that offer a Waiver for Pre Existing Medical Conditions tend to be more comprehensive, and have higher levels of overall coverage.
+Travel Medical Insurance Policies that offer a Waiver for Pre-Existing Medical Conditions tend to be more comprehensive, and have higher levels of overall cover.
 This makes them a little more expensive than cheap trip insurance with fewer benefits.

 Shop Around to Get Best Value - AardvarkCompare